-- Basic linear algebra (matrices, vectors, unitarity, eigenvalues, eigenvectors, etc.). - Dirac (bra-ket) notation. - The quantum circuit formalism (its meaning, standard gates, writing a circuit as a unitary operator, manipulating circuits, writing an algorithm as a circuit). - Implementation of classical logic gates as quantum gates. - The query complexity model and oracle operators.
+- Basic linear algebra (matrices, vectors, unitarity, eigenvalues, eigenvectors, etc.). - Dirac (bra-ket) notation. - The quantum circuit formalism (its meaning, standard gates, writing a circuit as a unitary operator, manipulating circuits, calculating the output from a circuit, writing an algorithm as a circuit). - Implementation of classical logic gates as quantum gates. - The query complexity model and oracle operators.